 Notes

-1 This is a compilation of the Land Administration Act 1997 and includes the amendments made by the other written laws referred to in the following table 1a.
+1 This reprint is a compilation as at 15 September 2006 of the Land Administration Act 1997 and includes the amendments made by the other written laws referred to in the following table 1a.
 The table also contains information about any reprint.

 Compilation table